-How To Provide a Lactation Room When You Have No Space
+How to Provide a Lactation Room When You Don't Have Space

 Lactation space design needs to address three core areas: legislation, user experience, and available space.
 If you have a small office space, budget constraints, or need a space that can serve multiple moms, here are three aspects of design to keep in mind.

 1) Design that balances legal requirements with real world need.

 Federal and state workplace laws mandate that a space cannot be a bathroom and must be free from intrusion, but many other factors are left up to companies.
 How can you design a space that’s in compliance while also meeting the needs of users?
 The first step is to assess existing, as well as anticipated, need.
 You’ll also want to factor in planned and projected future growth of your company’s physical space:

 How many female employees (and guests) will need the space?